 - i.
-Any justice may request en banc consideration or reconsideration in any case at any time within the court's plenary power by requesting a meeting to discuss whether the court should consider or reconsider the case en banc or by preparing and circulating a memorandum explaining the reason or reasons that en banc consideration is desirable. - ii.
+Any justice may request en banc consideration or reconsideration in any case at any time within the court's plenary power by requesting a meeting to discuss whether the court should consider or reconsider the case en banc or by preparing and circulating a memorandum explaining the reason or reasons that en banc consideration is "necessary to secure or maintain uniformity of the court's decisions" or "extraordinary circumstances require en banc consideration."
+TEX.
+R. APP.
+P. 41.2(c). - ii.
 If on the court's own initiative a majority of the participating justices grant en banc consideration or reconsideration, an order reflecting the court's vote must be sent to the parties or their attorneys.
-If a majority of the participating justices vote to deny en banc consideration or reconsideration on the court's own initiative, no order is required.

-c.
-En Banc Opinion
+If a majority of the participating justices vote to deny en banc consideration or reconsideration on the court's own initiative, no order is required. - c.
+En Banc Opinion - i.

-i.
 After all participating justices have voted, the authoring justice of the panel opinion must notify all participating justices of the outcome of the vote.
 If a motion for reconsideration has been denied, participating justices have 72 hours to notify the authoring justice if they intend to file a written dissent to the denial.

 - ii.
 If a motion for reconsideration en banc is granted, the authoring justice on the panel must call a meeting of all justices within ten days. - iii.
 Each participating justice must determine whether he or she approves or disapproves the panel's majority opinion. - iv.
 If a majority of the participating justices disapprove of the panel's majority opinion, they must decide among themselves which of them will author an en banc opinion. - v.
 The justice selected to author the en banc opinion must cause to be prepared and circulated to the participating justices an en banc opinion and route slip. - vi.
 Any participating justice may concur in or dissent to an en banc opinion or judgment, with or without an opinion. - vii.
-To ensure an adequate time for filing recusal motions, no en banc opinion may issue until twenty-one days after the date of the order granting consideration or reconsideration en banc.
+To ensure an adequate time for filing recusal motions, no en banc opinion may issue until twenty-one days after the date of the order granting consideration or reconsideration en banc. - d.

-d.
 Concurring or Dissenting Opinion